TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Can I give details that the imagination will be able to reuse again and again?
 * What details I provide inspire imagination?
 * What details I provide stifle imagination?
+* How does the aesthetics of the game influence the player's imagination.
+Repeat the questions above but for the aesthetics

 ### 52. Economy
 * Economies give depth to the game.